XanaduAI/quantum-transfer-learning/README.md

 #### Software
 All notebooks require the installation of JupiterLab with a Python 3 kernel.
 In addition the library matplotlib is required for generating plots and images.

-The notebook `dressed_circuit.ipynb` requires the library PennyLane with the ProjectQ plugin.
+The notebook `dressed_circuit.ipynb` requires the Python library PennyLane.

-The notebooks `c2q_transfer_learning_*.ipynb` require the library PennyLane with the ProjectQ and PyTorch plugins.
+The notebooks `c2q_transfer_learning_*.ipynb` require the Python libraries PennyLane and PyTorch.

 The notebooks `q2c_transfer_learning.ipynb` and  `q2q_transfer_learning.ipynb` require the library Strawberry Fields with the TensorFlow backend.